mickymacirl/CI-P3-FruitHM/README.md

 Players guess letters of an unrevealed fruit-themed word and then draw an head, torso, arms, legs and ears of a stick figure hanging from gallows for every incorrect guess.

 If the player draws all body parts and the word still hasn't been found, the player loses.
+* A hangman board displays with the number of guesses left.

 * Players have 8 attempts to guess the fruit word.
 Players are asked for their guess, in single letter format.